 Scenic Yorkshire Towns for Day Trips from Leeds

-If you’re looking to get away from the hustle and bustle of city life, you’ll love these ideas for day trips from Leeds to charming towns that simply ooze character.
+If you’re looking to get away from the hustle and bustle of city life, you’ll love these ideas for day trips from Leeds to charming towns that ooze character.

-✔️ From the station, wander the tangled maze of medieval streets and stone staircases, down to the riverside or take in the splendid view from the medieval Knaresborough Castle.
+✔️ From the station, wander the tangled maze of medieval streets and stone staircases down to the riverside or take in the splendid view from the medieval Knaresborough Castle.
 Look out for the crows with the Yorkshire accent here!

-The quaint historic marketplace in the centre of town is full of picturesque Georgian buildings, with plenty of independent cafes to pop into for delicious home-cooked food and a brew.
+✔️ Explore the quaint historic marketplace in the centre of town.
+It’s full of picturesque Georgian buildings, with plenty of independent cafes to pop into for delicious home-cooked food and a brew.

-You may also like: 17 Best Things to do in Knaresborough
+Read more: 19 Best Things to do in Knaresborough

 ✔️ Wander through the glorious Grade II listed Valley Gardens or visit the incredible Royal Horticultural Society garden at Harlow Carr.
 If you love art, drop into the Mercer Art Gallery to browse.

-Stunning Saltaire Village near Bradford is just a 45-minute direct train journey away from Leeds, making it perfect for an easy day out.
+Stunning Saltaire Village near Bradford is 45 minutes from Leeds by train, making it perfect for an easy day out.

 Saltaire was founded by the Victorian textile magnate and philanthropist Sir Titus Salt, who built Salts Mill and the surrounding village to house and support his workers.
 Now preserved as a model village, Saltaire was designated a UNESCO World Heritage Site in 2001, and it’s a lovely place to visit for days out from Leeds.

-Local legend has it that the lions were originally designed to sit at the foot of Nelson’s Column in London’s Trafalgar Square and that the lions visit the River Aire after dark for a drink!
+Local legend has it that the lions were initially designed to sit at the foot of Nelson’s Column in London’s Trafalgar Square and that the lions visit the River Aire after dark for a drink!